“Content Marketing provides 4x the ROI of our traditional marketing spend.” – Julie Fleischer

 4. Lisa Sicard, Content Marketing Manager, Inspire to Thrive

-(ii) Video Format: Video will remain huge but not need to be just LIVE on the social networks.
-You can still use video in email for example or in your content marketing.
+(ii) Video Format: Video will remain huge but not need to be LIVE on social networks.
+You can still use video in email or your content marketing.
 Video helps your readers to be entertained.
-When the average user visits a social media site they love to be entertained even if they are looking for specific information such as news or research.
+When the average user visits a social media site, they love to be entertained even if they are looking for specific information such as news or research.

-The younger audiences growing up today are used to seeing video everywhere and expect it when they are searching for something online.
-Finally, even video should be 1 minute or less to grab the attention of Generation Z along with the Millennials.
-That is why “stories” on Instagram do so well with video, they are no longer than 1 minute in length.
+The younger audiences growing up today are used to seeing video everywhere and expect it when searching for something online.
+Finally, even a video should be 1 minute or less to grab Generation Z’s and the Millennials’ attention.
+That is why “stories” on Instagram do so well with video.
+They are no longer than 1 minute in length.

-(iii) Add Value First & Foremost: The last content marketing trend for 2019 should be to add value to your customers.
-Your customers don’t have a lot of time to read and be engaged with you.
+(iii) Add Value First & Foremost: The last content marketing trend for 2023 should be to add value to your customers.
+Your customers don’t have much time to read and be engaged with you.
 So, you must provide value up front and early.

 5. Donna Moritz, Visual Content Strategist, Socially Sorted

 (ii) Brands Will Start To Explore & Embrace Voice Search: Just like we love consuming podcasts on the move, we can access content via voice search and save time.
-As more and more people use Siri or use an Echo or Google Home, we need to find out ways for our content to be found on those devices as well as on mobile phones.
+As more and more people use Siri or an Echo or Google Home, we need to find ways for our content to be found on those devices and mobile phones.

-Content Marketing has proved its worth in reaping huge rewards for business & the best part is that 2019 promises more of Content Marketing than ever.
+Content Marketing has proved its worth in reaping enormous rewards for business & the best part is that 2023 promises more Content Marketing than ever.

-Most of the experts believe that Video Content, Content Repurposing & Voice Search will be ruling over the Content Marketing landscape in 2019.
+Most experts believe that Video Content, Content Repurposing & Voice Search will dominate the Content Marketing landscape in 2023.

-Since your content is not going to market itself, it is you who has to take care of it.
-Follow these Content Marketing trends to optimally execute your content strategy & take your business to the next level in 2019.
+Since your content will not market itself, you must take care of it.
+Follow these Content Marketing trends to optimally execute your content strategy & take your business to the next level in 2023.